 Turron Ice Cream is one of those things that just makes it feel like Christmas.
 This sweet delicious dessert is perfect this season.
 You can make it ahead and it will be waiting for you after Christmas Eve dinner or for a special treat on Christmas day.

-Turron, a sweet almond nougat, comes in many different varieties but almond is always the base.
-Almonds are ground with sugar for smooth and crunchy texture.
-It’s very similar to halva which is sesame finely ground together with sugar.
+Turron is a sweet almond nougat.
+Turrón as it’s called in Spain, is a southwestern European nougat, typically made of honey, sugar, and egg white, with toasted almonds or other nuts.
+It comes in many different varieties but almond is always the base.
+The almonds are ground with sugar for smooth and crunchy texture.
+It’s a very similar texture to halva which is sesame finely ground together with sugar.

 Noche Buena wasn’t complete until my mom and grandmothers plated the turron, chestnuts and dried fruit on silver platters.
 It was the one sweet bite we could nibble on before the pork was ready.Ani